neyona/underwaterfortunes/README.md

-This is the production code that is deployed on heroku for https://underwaterfortunes.com.
-The site gives random funny fortunes and uses Django, React, Redux, etc.
+This is the production code (with some examples of the deployment code left in) that is deployed on heroku for https://underwaterfortunes.com.
+The site gives random funny fortunes and uses Django, Django Rest Framework, React, Redux, Axios, etc. The site had a recent complete overhaul and runs faster now.

-It was made using a Django backend which also included Django Rest Framework, and the frontend was made using create-react-app.
+It was made using a Django backend which also included Django Rest Framework, and the frontend was made using React and a webpack.

-MOST OF THE PICTURES WERE TAKEN OUT WHEN I PUT THIS ON GITHUB, they were in files labeled static and one file was in the public folder and the other was in the src folder.

-From React Documentation:

-"## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/)."
+Most of the images and static files were taken out when I uploaded this, so I left in placeholders.

+My other sites of interest are prek-eval-demo.herokuapp.com (a demo version of a site made for a client and posted with that clients permission), neyonajones.com which is a Wordpress site, and monsterdreamsbook.com which is a squarespace site for a book I wrote.